DimiTech/dimitech.github.io/_posts/2019-07-01-choosing-the-right-npm-package.md

 # 2) Popularity

-One of the first parameters by which I sort NPM packages is **popularity**, which can be seen in the number of weekly downloads as well as GitHub stars.
+One of the first parameters by which I sort NPM packages is **popularity**, which is reflected in the number of weekly downloads as well as GitHub stars.

 Popularity gives a certain degree of validation to the package.
 A lot of people using a package means that there is pressure to maintain it.